Mental Health Awareness Month: 5 early signs of mental illness

 5. Avoidance

-I don’t know anyone who hasn’t procrastinated a certain task or activity at some point in their life – for lots of reasons!
+We have all procrastinated a certain task or activity at some point our lives – for lots of reasons!
 If avoidance of certain tasks, places, or people, turns into a pattern, it could be part of a larger constellation of symptoms that indicate a mental health concern.

 As we learn more about the ways that mental health concerns show up in minds and bodies, we learn to understand, respect, and have compassion for the diversity of each other’s lived experiences.
 This reduces stigma.
 Everyone’s health/mental health journey is unique.
 If you identify with any of these above symptoms or know someone who may be struggling, please reach out and ask for help.
-Talking to your friends and family about your struggles, calling a crisis support line, or scheduling an appointment with a counselor or therapist can be so necessary and helpful.
+Talking to your friends and family about your struggles, calling a crisis support line, or scheduling an appointment with a counselor or therapist can be important first steps.

 Available resources if you would like to seek help: